Marcie's Story - A Mid Back Pain Journey

 She’s referring to the infamous Static Back exercise.

 “I think the best part of Align is the personal attention.
 It’s not like I crave attention, but I knew that I needed to do everything exactly the right way or I could hurt myself.
 I went four times a week and never missed a session unless I was out of town.
 I really have never looked forward to exercising as much as I do with Align.
-Sam (Marcie’s Strength & Nutrition Coach) just made a huge difference.
+My coach, Sam, just made a huge difference.
 He changed the way I viewed how much I could push myself but also knew when I couldn’t and shouldn’t push myself.”

-This is the sign of a good coach, which Sam Barber is.
+This is the sign of a good coach.
 Good coaches know how to read injuries day to day.
 If joints and exercise form aren’t tracking right one day, possibly due to hydration or inactivity or poor sleep, it may not be the day to push for a new personal record.
-If a client has traveled and not done their traveling routines, their joints are going be unstable, also not a good day to push.
+If a client has traveled and not done their traveling routines, their joints are going to be unstable, also not a good day to push.
 Good coaches make their plans around how their clients’ body is performing THAT DAY not how they have performed in the past.
 Good coaches know that every day your body is different.

 I Can Trust My Body To Be Strong